Art History: Indigenous American Peoples$60

 Intro to Art

 Recommended Ages: This class is ideal for students ages 10-17.
 Younger academically gifted students will be accepted.

-Start Date: March 3.
+Start Date: Fall 2021.
 Class runs for 4 weeks.
 Students have 2 weeks after the last class is posted to complete the course!!
 No live classes- do the lesson plans on YOUR schedule.

 Art History of the Indigenous American Peoples is a focused course in the Next Level Homeschool Art History Series.
 This course will act as an introductory course into the art and architecture of the first civilizations of the Americas.
 This course will teach students how to identify the trademarks of the art of early American cultures, interpret those works of art using art historical methods of observation, comparison, and inductive reasoning, and then relate those aspects to their distinct cultural, economic, and political contexts.
 Even though historians and archaeologists are still continuously uncovering new information about ancient indigenous American history, we can study these works of early art and architecture of these civilizations to help us understand the cultures that laid the foundations for American human history.

 This four week class will begin with the first civilizations of the Americas—ancient Mesoamerica.
 Then we will spend a full week studying the great Maya and Aztec civilizations before moving on to South America and the Central Andes, including the Inca Empire.
 We will wrap up the class with an exploration into the indigenous tribes and very early civilizations of North America.

 This class will serve as a base for students to build future explorations into western, as well as more modern civilizations’, artistic practices and famous works.
 Students will gain a better understanding for how to discuss art through the perspective of an art historian.
 It is also recommended (but not required) for any art history courses that students first take Introduction to Art.

 This is class is not recommended for most children under 10 (but we trust that you know your child’s abilities better than we do!).
 There will be only one level for this course.